greelogix/kpayment/Readme.md

    ]);
    ```

    **Note:** The payment form view is included in the package at `kpayment::payment.form`.
-You can customize it by publishing views (`php artisan vendor:publish --all`) and editing `resources/views/vendor/kpayment/payment/form.blade.php`.
+You can customize it by publishing views (`php artisan vendor:publish --tag=kpayment`) and editing `resources/views/vendor/kpayment/payment/form.blade.php`.

 3. **Payment response is automatically handled:**
    - Success → Redirects to `/payment/success`